 Projects requesting Carryover Allocations of Competitive Credits will be charged 3 percent of the Federal Credit Carryover amount.
 This is due at the time the Carryover Application is submitted.
-This fee is nonrefundable and will not be adjusted if the Final Tax Credit amount is reduced, or the Tax Credits are returned or unused.
+This fee will not be adjusted if the Final Tax Credit amount is reduced, or the Tax Credits are returned or unused.

-6.C Final Allocation Fees
+Final Allocation Fees